-Lots of people wonder how to setup their camera stabilizers so that they can remotely pull focus on the go.
+Lots of people wonder how to set up their camera stabilizers, so that they can remotely pull focus on the go.

-The only thing that you might not be aware is that most camera stabilizers out there will not be able to take on the weight of this full setup.
-Specially if you also want to connect an HDMI splitter and a monitor so that you can see what the Canon DSLR cameras sees while also sending a wireless video signal to your focus puller.
-To put a system like this together you will also need to use some kind of a cage and rail system for your camera, which, of course, adds even more weight.
+The only thing that you might not be aware is that most camera stabilizers will not take on the weight of this full set-up.
+This is especially a problem if you want to connect an HDMI splitter and a monitor (so that you can see what your DSLR/DSLM sees while sending a wireless video signal to your focus puller).
+To put a system like this together, you will also need to use some kind of a cage and rail system for your camera, which, of course, adds even more weight.

 If you want to know exactly how I connect my whole system then watch the following video